altunixon/wips/lns/altina_ln/ASP-121-Chapter_1_Thunderclap.md

 —— This is the one I have always been using.<br/>
 The grip felt familiar.
 This was the pen usually used which was left behind in Fort Volks.<br/>
 Even though the death notification was received and the army mobilized, Clarisse still believed.
 Believed that Regis was still alive, and the time when he will use this pen will come again.<br/>
-Or maybe, she wanted to lay it besides his grave… Regis thought about this as he started writing.<br/>
+Or maybe, she wanted to lay it besides his grave…<br/>
+Regis thought about this as he started writing.<br/>
 He finished in no time, scrolled the letter up and used stamp Altina’s seal on the wax.<br/>
-Jessica remarked coldly again:
+Jessica remarked coldly again:<br/>
 "You have no hesitation in using the Princess’ seal."<br/>
 "Haha… Because Altina will fail once in every three times she seal a letter."<br/>
 "You even used a nickname."<br/>
 "I hope you don’t misunderstand..."<br/>
-Regis actually said “Altina” in the presence of so many people.<br/>
+Regis actually said "Altina" in the presence of so many people.<br/>
 It would be bad if this start a weird rumour amongst the troops, so he would address her formally in public.
 However, the staff officers in the Fourth Army already knew about their relationship.<br/>
 "I’m just Altina’s strategist.
 We’re just not used to being too formal with each other."<br/>
 "I’m used to others speaking to me formally though."<br/>